hey-shashikant/Spring-Boot/readme.md

 NOTE: Prototype Beans and Lazy Initialization - Prototype beans are lazy by default.
 There is no need to use the @Lazy annotation for prototype scopes beans

+### Java Config Bean

+- We will not be using @Controller this time instead we will be doing it using java code

+### Development Process

+- Create @Configuration class
+- Define @Bean method to configure the beam
+- Inject the beam into our controller